ctrueden/ctrueden.github.io/_pages/deus/NPCJormunan.md

--=Jormunan=-
+---
+layout: page
+title: Jormunan
+permalink: /deus/NPCJormunan
+category: deus
+---
 Jormunan is the brass dragon representative on the Council of Wyrms.
-Like ((NPCJawzahr|Jawzahr)), he possesses a certain unquenchable scientific curiosity, but his formal manner and lack of empathy are quite off-putting.
+Like [Jawzahr](NPCJawzahr), he possesses a certain unquenchable scientific curiosity, but his formal manner and lack of empathy are quite off-putting.